ericposas/SuperJulio/README.md

   ### Known issues:
     - Julio can scale an entire wall if right next to it, and holding down the jump key
+    - Julio stops walking motion, if he reaches the scrolling boundary, but not touching a wall

   ### Need to do:
     - Need to increment the speed in his run/walk cycle